Build a Better Berkeley is a collaboration of Berkeley residents dedicated to expanding housing opportunities while maintaining a livable city.

 Build a Better Berkeley

-On June 26 the Berkeley City Council will be voting on the “Missing Middle Housing Ordinance”.
-It will allow for a dramatic increase in the density of housing on small single-family lots.
+On July 8 the Berkeley City Council finalized passage of the “Missing Middle Housing Ordinance”.
+It allows for a dramatic increase in the density of housing on small lots (8+ units).
 This is the largest change to the Berkeley Zoning Ordinance in 60 years.
-Wouldn't you like to know more about it before the city commits us to something for the next 60 years?
+Wouldn't you like to know more about what the city just committed us to?

 What will the Middle Housing Ordinance do and not do?

 • The one thing that it will not do is provide housing for middle income residents.
 "Middle Housing" refers only to density (multiple family units on a lot).
-It has nothing to do with affordability!
+It has nothing to do with providing affordable housing!

-• Current zoning now allows for lots to contain 2 units (for zones R-1, R-1A, or R-2) and 3 units (for zone R-2A).
-The Middle Housing proposal allows (depending on the zone) 5 to 7 units on these standard standard “single family home” lots.
+• Previous zoning allowed for lots to contain 2 units (for zones R-1, R-1A, or R-2) and 3 units (for zone R-2A).
+The Middle Housing proposal allows (depending on the zone) 5 to 7 units on these standard size lots.

 • Setbacks (the distance of the house to the property line) can be reduced to as little as 5’ in the front or rear.